Silver Trophy Handicap Chase

-The Silver Trophy Chase is a Grade 2 National Hunt steeplechase in Great Britain which is open to horses aged five years or older.
+The Silver Trophy Handicap Chase is a Grade 2 National Hunt steeplechase in Great Britain which is open to horses aged five years or older.
 It is run on the New Course at Cheltenham over a distance of about 2 miles and 4½ furlongs (2 miles 4 furlongs and 127 yards, or 4,139 metres), and during its running there are seventeen fences to be jumped.
 It is a limited handicap race.
 It is scheduled to take place each year in mid April.

 The event was established in 1986, and its original distance was 2 miles and 4 furlongs.
 It was given Grade 2 status in 1991, and it was extended to its present length in 1993.
 For a period it was a conditions race, but it became a limited handicap in 2003.